aayushsingh7/UnCovered/README.md

 ---

-## 🧠 How Perplexity Powers FactSnap
+## 🧠 How Perplexity Powers UnCovered

-FactSnap leverages **Perplexity Sonar API** (`sonar-pro` for quick-search & fact-check And `sonar-deep-research` for deep-research) to revolutionize real-time searching &fact-checking and make the world a better place:
+UnCovered leverages **Perplexity Sonar API** (`sonar-pro` for quick-search & fact-check And `sonar-deep-research` for deep-research) to revolutionize real-time searching &fact-checking and make the world a better place:

 ### 🔄 **The Magic Behind Every Click**

-1. **User Interaction**: When you select text/image or paste a URL, FactSnap captures your query
+1. **User Interaction**: When you select text/image or paste a URL, UnCovered captures your query
 2. **Smart Query Processing**: Our backend intelligently formats your request for optimal Perplexity analysis
 3. **Perplexity Sonar API**:
    - **For Text**: Analyzes claims against real-time, authoritative sources
    - **For Images**: Uses multimodal AI to understand visual content and verify claims
    - **For URLs**: Crawls and analyzes entire webpage content
 4. **Citation-Rich Results**: Perplexity returns comprehensive answers with credible source links
-5. **Intelligent Formatting**: FactSnap presents results in digestible formats (True/False/Unconfirmed verdicts)
+5. **Intelligent Formatting**: UnCovered presents results in digestible formats (True/False/Unconfirmed verdicts)

 ### 🌍 **Making the World Better Through AI**